How to Sing Quietly or Softly

 - In a standing position (this keeps all your singing muscles and spine lined up) first, unlock your knees.
 Again you are releasing tension in the body.

 - Now, hum softly avoiding all tension in the lips.
-Make sure the pitch is very easy and comfortable.
+Make sure the pitch is easy and comfortable.
 Refrain from high and low sounds right now.

 - Be sure to inhale, expanding around the waistline, just before humming.
 Keep the chest high and quiet with no movement as you inhale.